-We are a Forward in Faith parish and affiliated to The Society, under the patronage of Saint Wilfred and Saint Hilda and under the Episcopal care of the The Right Revd Bishop Jonathan Goodall, Bishop of Ebbsfleet
+We are a Forward in Faith parish and affiliated to The Society, under the patronage of Saint Wilfred and Saint Hilda and under the Episcopal care of the Bishop Jonathan Goodall, the Bishop of Ebbsfleet

 The Parish Church of St Laurence is situated in the market place of the Derbyshire industrial town of Long Eaton, which lies just north of the River Trent, about seven miles south-west of Nottingham, and which is part of the Nottingham Urban Area, but not part of the city.
 Since 1974, Long Eaton has been part of Erewash District, and its population is around 45,000.
 The parish population is approximately 12,000.
 St John’s Church in College Street, originally a daughter church of St Laurence’s and designed by Charles Nicholson, became a separate parish in 1923.